 Changes to some ACA requirements take effect in 2021 for employers sponsoring group health plans, such as increased dollar limits.
 To prepare for 2021, employers should review these upcoming requirements and develop a compliance strategy.

 This ACA Overview provides an ACA compliance checklist for 2021.
+You can also see our ACA Reporting Year-end Guidance HERE.
 Please contact MyHRConcierge for assistance or if you have questions about changes that were required in previous years.

 Grandfathered Plan Status

 A grandfathered plan is one that was already in existence when the ACA was enacted on March 23, 2010.
 If you make certain changes to your plan that go beyond permitted guidelines, your plan is no longer grandfathered.
 However, grandfathered status does not automatically expire as of a specific date.
 A plan may maintain its grandfathered status as long as no prohibited changes are made.
 Once a plan relinquishes grandfathered status, it cannot be regained and the plan must comply with additional reforms under the ACA.

 Effective for plan years beginning on or after Jan.
 1, 2014, non-grandfathered health plans are subject to limits on cost sharing for essential health benefits (EHB).
 The ACA’s overall annual limit on cost sharing (also known as an out-of-pocket maximum) applies for all non-grandfathered group health plans, whether insured or self-insured.
 Under the ACA, a health plan’s out-of-pocket maximum for EHB may not exceed $8,550 for self-only coverage and $17,100 for family coverage, effective for plan years beginning on or after Jan.
 1, 2021.